DedAnton/NextGenMapper/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+1. Create new issue or leave a comment to the existing one
+2. Describe what you want to do and why
+3. Clone repo and create a new branch
+4. Make changes and test
+5. Submit Pull Request with comprehensive description of changes